SQLAlchemy 2.0 Documentation

 Things to know about this kind of loading include:

 The strategy emits a SELECT for up to 500 parent primary key values at a time, as the primary keys are rendered into a large IN expression in the SQL statement.
-Some databases like Oracle have a hard limit on how large an IN expression can be, and overall the size of the SQL string shouldn’t be arbitrarily large.
+Some databases like Oracle Database have a hard limit on how large an IN expression can be, and overall the size of the SQL string shouldn’t be arbitrarily large.

 As “selectin” loading relies upon IN, for a mapping with composite primary keys, it must use the “tuple” form of IN, which looks like